Cuisine: Casual Dining

-- serial number of the passport or the passport substitute paper (only for foreign guests),
+- Serial numbers of the passport or the passport substitute paper (only for foreign guests)

-- We are obliged to collect, process and pass on this data within the framework of the BMG.
-The legal basis for the processing results from Article 6 paragraph (1) letter c) GDPR (legal requirement).
+We are obliged to collect, process and pass on this data within the framework of the BMG.
+The legal basis for processing results from Article 6 Paragraph (1) Letter c) GDPR (legal requirement).